isomerpages/imh-bicomh/_acsr-speakers/Track Speakers/Dr Christy Hui Lai Ming.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/ACSR Speakers/Christy_Hui_bio.png">
 </div>
-<p>Dr Hui LaiMing Christy is currently an Associate Professor at the Department
+<p>Dr Hui Lai Ming Christy is currently an Associate Professor at the Department
 of Psychiatry, University of Hong Kong (HKU).
 She has specialised in psychosis studies with a particular interest in relapse prevention, medication adherence, cognitive dysfunction, early intervention, and the long-term outcomes of